ayaziee/Biatrial-Phantom-for-Transseptal-Puncture-Training/README.md

 This repository contains the following STL files:

 - Left & Right Atria: STL file featuring the combined left and right atria structure.
-- Fossa Ovalis Insert: STL file for the replaceable Fossa Ovalis component.
+- FO Insert: STL file for the replaceable FO component.
+- FO Mold: STL file for the material extruded mold for silicone molding of the FO.

 ## Manufacturing Guidelines
 The files provided are intended for use with common 3D printing techniques.
 The phantom has been successfully fabricated using the following techniques:

-- Material Extrusion (commonly referred to as fused deposition modeling (FDM)) for the fossa ovalis insert, as well as supporting structures such as the interface between the phantom and the outer box.
+- Material Extrusion (commonly referred to as fused deposition modeling (FDM)) for the FO insert, as well as supporting structures such as the interface between the phantom and the outer box.
 - Vat Photopolymerization for detailed anatomical features of the atria, ensuring high resolution and surface finish.

 ### Recommended Materials:

 - Elastic resin (Formlabs) for cardiac wall using vat photopolymerization.
-- Tough polylactic acid (PLA) for the Fossa Ovalis insert structure.
+- Tough polylactic acid (PLA) or Formlabs Resin for the FO insert structure.
-- Silicone rubber for the Fossa Ovalis.
+- Silicone rubber for the FO.

 ## Usage and Application
 The anthropomorphic phantom is designed to be used in the following contexts: